Fort Lauderdale Car Accident Lawyers

 - 120 Broward County residents lost their lives in motor vehicle crashes in the same time period.

-Broward County and Florida as a whole have unique considerations when it comes to motor vehicle crashes.
+Fort Lauderdale and Florida as a whole have unique considerations when it comes to motor vehicle crashes.
 For example, Florida experiences a disproportionate amount of elderly injury and motor vehicle crashes compared to the rest of the country, owing to our large retirement population.
 In fact, Florida regularly leads the nation in the number of senior citizen car accident deaths.
 These drivers are especially vulnerable because of impaired vision, limited mobility, and slower reaction times.

 While some accidents may be more common here in the Sunshine State, anyone can get into a motor vehicle crash.
 In fact, simply being in the wrong place at the wrong time can lead to devastating consequences.
 When you or a loved one sustains injury in a car accident, it’s helpful to know your legal options and how to proceed in the days and weeks that follow.
+That’s why our Fort Lauderdale car accident attorneys know exactly how to handle cases that range in severity.

-Florida Laws Surrounding Car Accidents
+Fort Lauderdale Laws Surrounding Auto Accidents

 Florida law requires anyone registered to drive a vehicle in the state to carry certain minimum amounts of insurance coverage.
 When you or a loved one experience a car crash, you’ll look to your insurance company for help paying for medical bills, compensating for lost wages, and covering other applicable expenses.
 However, Florida is also a no-fault insurance state, which limits the available legal recourse for injured victims of motor vehicle crashes.
 Despite these laws, some in Florida don’t carry the insurance the law requires.
+Choosing the best Fort Lauderdale car accident lawyer can guarantee you will be compensated for your losses.

 How Does No-Fault Insurance Work?

 Florida is one of a handful of states that follows the “no-fault” rule.
-After a car accident in Florida, your own insurance (called the “personal injury protection” plan) will pay for your financial losses, regardless of who is responsible for the accident.
+After a car accident in Fort Lauderdale, your own insurance (called the “personal injury protection” plan) will pay for your financial losses, regardless of who is responsible for the accident.
 No fault claims work differently than typical personal injury claims.
 For example, you can’t seek compensation for “pain and suffering” or other non-monetary damages as you would in a “fault” state.

 Unfortunately, this is only one issue with Florida’s no fault rules.
 The other major issues concerns minimum amounts of coverage.
 In Florida, motorists must carry: